 Sonic Sundays in the sun at Piknic Électronik

-If you're a dancer, an electronic music fan or simply love relaxing in the park among friendly Montrealers, then Piknic Électronik is a must.
-For 15 years, the weekly outdoor event has brought in some of the world's biggest DJs, giving crowds all the right reasons to spend the afternoon smiling, dancing and stretching out under the sun.
+Piknic Électronik is a must if you're an electronic music fan, love to dance or simply want to chill in the park among friendly Montrealers.
+For over 15 years, the weekly outdoor event has brought in some of the world's biggest DJs, giving crowds all the right reasons to spend the afternoon smiling, dancing and stretching out under the sun.

 Party park life

-Piknic Électronik's location is one of the most beautiful places in the city, but this year it gets an organic upgrade.
-The whole event moves into a greener, more expansive space among the trees in Parc Jean-Drapeau, just steps from the metro station on Île Sainte-Hélène.
-Every Sunday afternoon from May 21 to September 24, listen to music, dance, play volleyball and hang out with friends and family – there's even a kids' activity zone.
+Piknic Électronik's location is one of the most beautiful places in the city.
+Like last year, the whole event takes place overlooking the Saint-Lawrence River from among the trees in Parc Jean-Drapeau, just steps from the metro station on Île Sainte-Hélène.
+Every Sunday afternoon from May 20 to September 30, listen to music on two stages, dance, eat, drink and hang out with friends and family – there's even an activity zone just for kids!

-Since its beginnings 15 years ago, Piknic Électronik has committed to sustainable development and reducing its carbon footprint.
-Steps away from the Parc Jean-Drapeau metro station, it's easy to take public transit to Piknic – and there's plenty of bike parking too.
+Since its beginnings 16 years ago, Piknic Électronik has committed to sustainable development and reducing its carbon footprint.
+Steps away from the Jean-Drapeau metro station, it's easy to take public transit to Piknic – and there's plenty of bike parking too.
 On site, you'll find reusable cups and recyclable or compostable dishes, a compost bin, and a water fountain for refilling (non-glass) water bottles.
-And when buying your ticket, you'll have the opportunity to donate to an ecological project of your choice.
+When buying your ticket, you'll have the opportunity to donate to an ecological project of your choice.

-While Piknic Electronik transforms Sundays in the park, there's even more going on in Parc Jean-Drapeau all week.
-You'll find entertainment and games of chance at the Casino de Montréal, thrills and family fun at La Ronde Six Flags amusement park, intriguing Québec and international history at the Stewart Museum, and the Buckminster Fuller-designed Expo 67 architectural wonder Biosphère Environment Museum.
-And throughout the summer, festivals and major events fill the park, from the F1 Grand Prix in June to family-friendly Week-ends du Monde in August and three-day music festival Osheaga.
+While Piknic Electronik transforms Sundays in the park, there's even more going on in Parc Jean-Drapeau throughout the week.
+You'll find entertainment and games of chance at the Casino de Montréal, thrills and family fun at La Ronde amusement park, intriguing Québec and international history at the Stewart Museum, and the Buckminster Fuller-designed Expo 67 architectural wonder Biosphère Environment Museum.
+And throughout the summer, festivals and major events fill the park, from the Formula 1 Grand Prix in June to family-friendly Week-ends du Monde in August and three-day music fest Osheaga in August.

 Robyn Fadden, blogger